ABDOMINAL HYSTERECTOMY OVERVIEW

 - Pain clinics may be able to treat patients with severe and chronic pelvic pain without surgery.
 (See "Patient information: Chronic pelvic pain in women (Beyond the Basics)".)

 - Endometrial ablation, in which a physician destroys or removes most of the endometrium using an instrument inserted through the vagina and cervix and into the uterus.
-(See "Patient information: Menorrhagia (excessive menstrual bleeding) (Beyond the Basics)".)
+(See "Patient information: Heavy or prolonged periods (menorrhagia) (Beyond the Basics)".)

 - Medical therapy using hormonal medications, such GnRH analogs (for example, leuprolide) or progestins can help reduce the pain associated with endometriosis.
 (See "Patient information: Endometriosis (Beyond the Basics)".)